-Unlike some medications which have a potential risk for abuse or possibly have some rather dangerous side effects, the only real reason why an insurance underwriter might take notice in the fact that you’ve been prescribed Altace is because this medication is primarily used to help folks who may be at risk of or are already suffering from some serious cardiovascular issues.
+Unlike some medications which have potential risk for abuse or possibly have some rather dangerous side effects, the only real reason why an insurance underwriter might take notice in the fact that you’ve been prescribed Altace is because this medication is primarily used to help folks who may be at risk of or are already suffering from some type of serious cardiovascular issues.

 Which is why…

-Prior to being able to “process” your life insurance application, most (if not all) life insurance underwriters are going to want to understand a little bit more about “why” you’ve been prescribed Altace so that they can determine whether or not they will want to provide you with an offer of coverage.
+Before being able to “process” your life insurance application, most (if not all) life insurance underwriters are going to want to understand a little bit more about “why” you’ve been prescribed Altace so that they can determine whether or not they will want to provide you with an offer of coverage.